dice-group/IGUANA/docs_new/configuration/metrics.md

 Worker metrics are calculated for every query execution of one worker.
 Query metrics are calculated for every execution of one query across one worker and across every worker.

-For a detailed description how results for tasks, workers and queries are reported in the RDF result file, please refer to the section (RDF results](rdf_results.md).
+For a detailed description of how results for tasks, workers and queries are reported in the RDF result file, please refer to the section [RDF results](rdf_results.md).

 ## Configuration